 Between the teens on TikTok and James Corden singing karaoke in cars, it’s hard to go wrong with a musical greeting.
 Feature your staff’s own smiling faces on camera for a personal touch like the employees of the marketing agency ADsmith did with “Jingle Bell Rock.”

 It’s a simple, but well-executed, lip dub video that takes viewers on a tour around the office while letting Adsmith’s company culture shine.

 Stealable Tip: “Silent Night” is the most covered holiday song on Spotify with over 26,000 different versions available on the streaming platform.
 Classics are classics for a reason.
 Play on people’s nostalgia by nodding to existing pop culture references from music and film.

 It’s an old rule of thumb that actors should refuse work involving children or animals.
 In the case of this video, no actor was necessary!
 Instead of hiring actors, the insight and customer research software company, Confirmit, created a heartwarming holiday video featuring an adorable puppy accompanied by text on screen.
-Even though it doesn’t use personalization technology, the video feels incredibly personal as the story takes place within a text message thread between the viewer and the precious pooch.
-This video is short, sweet, and shareable on social media, email, even text message.
+The video feels incredibly personal as the story takes place within a text message thread between the viewer and the precious pooch.
+This video is short, sweet, and shareable on social media, email, and even text message.

-Stealable Tip: The key to a polished video on a scrappy budget is using your existing assets—especially if that asset is an adorable puppy.
+Stealable Tip: The key to a polished video on a scrappy budget is using your existing assets.
+Bonus if that asset is an adorable puppy.

 If the “dog ate your video” or if (like with your shopping list) you’ve unexpectedly run out of time, you have one more option to create an awesome holiday video that your audience will remember.
 I’m talking about a one-to-one webcam video (a.k.a. a selfie video).
 It’s easy, free, and just about the most personal you can get.

-December isn’t the only time to create awesome culture videos.
-Delight your audience year round with videos for every holiday!
+Remember, December isn’t the only time to create awesome culture videos.
+Delight your audience year-round with videos for every holiday!